 Even best-selling author and OKCupid co-founder Christian Rudder notes the continued role of racism in the chances of finding a partner online in his book Dataclysmand on the blog OKTrends.
 He reiterated this fact again during a Q&A at the 2015 meeting of the American Sociological Association in Chicago that I attended.
 When Helen Fisher of Match.com suggested that online dating had wiped out prejudice, he was quick to correct that misperception.
 Given the widely known and easily available data on race and online dating, the disappearing of race from Modern Romance’s analysis is all the more curious.
 This colorblind approach does little to help us understand contemporary intimacies that begin online and does even less to advance sociological understanding of modern romance.

 South by Southwest (SXSW)—a music, film, journalism, and tech festival held annually in Austin—came under fire last week for a decision to cancel a scheduled 2016 panel called “Level Up: Overcoming Harassment in Games,” as well as one other panel related to the gaming community.
-SXSW cited threats and harassment targeting the panel as its reason for cancelling.
+SXSW cited threats and harassment targeting the panel as its reason for canceling.

 Some heralded this new event as a victory for anti-harassment activists.
 Former Texas State Senator Wendy Davis, for example, praised SXSW’s handling of the situation in a Facebook post: